-- Priority fault repair scheme (CY, RO and UK); - Fixed destination line, enabling customers to make calls automatically to a specific destination he has defined (PT); - A provision to prevent the loss of fixed telephone connection, for example as a result of unpaid bills (EL and UK); - Appointment of a nominee on behalf of the disabled end user (CY and UK); - Customer service in an accessible way for people with visual impairments (FI and RO); - The right to a broadband connection that enables video calls for people with a disability related to hearing or speaking (FI); - The right to a subscription that enables sending SMS for persons with disabilities related to hearing or speaking (FI); - Accessible complaint procedures (IE, RO and UK); - Accessible top-ups for pre-paid mobile telephone users (IE); - Accessible facility to test terminal equipment or appropriate returns policy (IE and RO);
+- 1. Priority fault repair scheme (CY, RO and UK); - Fixed destination line, enabling customers to make calls automatically to a specific destination he has defined (PT); - A provision to prevent the loss of fixed telephone connection, for example as a result of unpaid bills (EL and UK); - 4.
+Appointment of a nominee on behalf of the disabled end user (CY and UK); - 5.
+Operator assistance and a telephone directory enquiry service using short code numbers, as well as call progress voice announcements in a form suitable for textphone users (CY);

-- Facility to register requirements (IE); - A rebate scheme whereby, as a result of the time taken to make a text telephone call, equality of payment for deaf text telephone users can be assured (IE and UK); - To maintain, operate, monitor and ensure its own compliance with a Code of Practice concerning the provision of services for people with disabilities and to periodically review it and, where appropriate, amend the Code of Practice in consultation with the National Disability Authority (NDA) and other representative bodies (IE).
+- 6. Customer service in an accessible way for people with visual impairments (FI and RO); - 7.
+The right to a broadband connection that enables video calls for people with a disability related to hearing or speaking (FI); - 8.
+The right to a subscription that enables sending SMS for persons with disabilities related to hearing or speaking (FI); - 9.
+Accessible complaint procedures (IE, RO and UK); - 10.
+Accessible top-ups for pre-paid mobile telephone users (IE); - 11.
+Accessible facility to test terminal equipment or appropriate returns policy (IE and RO); - 12.
+Facility to register requirements (IE); - 13.
+A rebate scheme whereby, as a result of the time taken to make a text telephone call, equality of payment for deaf text telephone users can be assured (IE and UK); - 14.
+To maintain, operate, monitor and ensure its own compliance with a Code of Practice concerning the provision of services for people with disabilities and to periodically review it and, where appropriate, amend the Code of Practice in consultation with the National Disability Authority (NDA) and other representative bodies (IE).